 Missing one or more teeth can impact the beauty of your smile as well as the function of your mouth, including impairing your ability to eat or speak.
 Dental implants from Saco River Dentistry can replace missing teeth with beautiful results and give you a smile you can be proud to show off.
-Dr. Roy is extensively trained in the planning and placement of dental implants, an advanced technique that’s considered the gold standard for addressing missing teeth.
+Our dentists are extensively trained in the planning and placement of dental implants, an advanced technique that’s considered the gold standard for addressing missing teeth.
 Comprised of titanium posts capped with dental crowns, dental implants are designed to mimic the look and feel of natural teeth while providing strength and durability.
-During your initial consultation, Dr. Roy can help you determine if this is the right approach for your needs and goals, and he will customize your treatment plan to optimize your outcome and make your experience as pleasant as possible.
+During your initial consultation, your dentist can help you determine if this is the right approach for your needs and goals, and they will customize your treatment plan to optimize your outcome and make your experience as pleasant as possible.

 What Are the Benefits of Dental Implants?

 Dental implants can provide a number of advantages over alternative treatment options such as traditional removable dentures.
 In addition to replacing missing teeth, some of the potential benefits include:

 - Enhanced comfort and fit

 - Low maintenance—simply brush, floss, and have routine checkups as usual